NEUBIAS/training-resources/_modules/volume_slicing.md

   - different channels, showing data recorded with different detectors or detector settings,
   - the time dimension.

   When viewing the data, different dimensions can be included or excluded, to visualize different aspects of the data.
-Furthermore, multidimensional image data processes can be applied to one or more dimensions, depending on the needs.
-It is important to note that the different spatial dimensions are not necessarily isotropic.
-This means that the pixel sizes are different in X, Y, or Z. It is important to take this into account when viewing data or when applying image data analysis processes.
+Furthermore, multidimensional image data processes can be applied to one or more dimensions.
+When doing so, it is important to keep in mind that the different spatial dimensions are not necessarily isotropic.
+This means that the pixel sizes can be different in X, Y, or Z.

 concept_map: >
   graph TD
-    DM("Image data dimensions") --> S("Spatial dimensions")
-    S --> X("X (width)")
-    S --> Y("Y (height)")
+    ND("N-Dimensional image") --> S("Show on")
-    S --> Z("Z (depth)")
+    S --> M("2D monitor")
-    DM --> T("Temporal dimension")
-    DM --> C("Channel dimension")

 figure: /figures/volume_slicing.png
 figure_legend: Schematic representation of 2D, 3D, and 5D image data.
 2D images are made up of tiny squares called pixels, whereas 3D images are made up of cubes called voxels.
+In order to see a different part of the image data on a 2D monitor, the image has to be sliced and sometimes rotated.
 Pixels and voxels are not necessarily isotropic, as shown here by squares versus rectangles.

 activity_preface: |
   - Open the multidimensional image [xyzc_8bit_beads_p_open.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyzc_8bit_beads_p_open.tif).
   - Use the sliders to inspect the different dimensions in this image.
 Which dimensions are present in this data?
 How can one turn on both channel simultaneously?
   - View the image using the 'Orthogonal views' function.
 Are the XYZ dimensions isotropic or anisotropic in this image?
+  - Subset the data such, that a new image is created that contains only the green bead.
+  - Reslice the green bead, such that the bead is shown from the top.
+What happens when you tick or untick the 'avoid interpolation' box?

 activities:
   - ["ImageJ GUI", "volume_slicing/activities/volume_slicing_gui.md", "markdown"]